Table of Contents

 Eating is one of life's greatest joys, but when you're saddled with a stomach ulcer, even this simple pastime can get ruined.
 Stomach ulcers aren't uncommon.
 Around 25 million Americans will get one at some point in their lives.
+Medications like Prilosec (omeprazole) can help manage some symptoms of this condition.
 Stomach ulcers are also called “peptic ulcers.”

 What is a stomach ulcer?